Daniel Candeias: Nacional

 In October 2010, Candeias moved to C.D.
 Nacional in the same league on a co-ownership deal.
 He was immediately loaned to Portimonense SC, appearing regularly as a starter but suffering top-flight relegation.

 Upon returning to Funchal, Candeias made his debut in the UEFA Europa League second qualifying round against Fimleikafélag Hafnarfjarðar of Iceland; he came on as a late substitute in the second leg on 21 July 2011 and scored to conclude a 2–0 win (3–1 aggregate).
 He netted 15 more goals for the side, including the winner with his first touch from the bench in a 2–1 comeback against C.S.
-Marítimo in the Madeira derby on 21 April 2013, and the opener of a win of the same score against his former club Porto the following 30 March, in which he also assisted the decider by Mario Rondón at the Estádio da Madeira.
+Marítimo in the Madeira derby on 21 April 2013, and the opener of a victory of the same score over his former club Porto the following 30 March, in which he also assisted the decider by Mario Rondón at the Estádio da Madeira.